 First, the most traditional territory model is a set of static territories.
-The idea is that if you have the right data and perform the perfect analysis, you can carve up your addressable market into equal, fair, and cost-effective segments to distribute to your sales reps.
+Just like Frederick, Smith and their peers discussed, if you have the right data and perform the perfect analysis, you can carve up your TAM into equal, fair, and cost-effective segments to distribute to your sales reps.
 What do we mean when we say "static" territories?

-We use the term "static" to describe any territory design that allocates a predefined group of accounts to a rep that they're responsible for over a set period of time (usually a year).
+We use the term "static" to describe any territory design that allocates a predefined group of accounts to a rep that they're responsible for over a long period of time (usually a year).
 These territories are defined by one or more of the factors we discussed earlier, including company location, company size, potential revenue, and so on.
-76% of companies use geography as their primary allocation factor today1.
+76% of companies use geography as their primary allocation factor today.